So when Scabface brought word that the ladies had returned to Essex House, I made haste to join them.

 And our Earl must not use these gifts in the service of the prince of this world.
 To serve that prince were to show injustice and ingratitude and treachery.

 Then Essex writ he knew our Earl would say his words were but the vapor of melancollie and the style of a prisoner, but that was not so.
-He spake of his conversion, and wished such a thing upon our Earl, who had not lived as long nor as wickedly as Essex had.
+He spake of his conversion from the ways of wickedness, and wished such a thing upon our Earl, who had not lived as long nor as wickedly as Essex had.

 I wished I’d stole this letter and dropped it in our house, for it’s the sort of talk the mistress comprehends.
 What our Earl made of it, I do not know.
 Conversion?